fyodorio/fyodorio-is-gridsome/README.md

 ### ./content/drafts

-Markdown files with drafts for future blog posts.
+Markdown files with _drafts_ for future blog posts (work in progress).
+These are intended to become new blog posts [soon].
 Files from this folder are _not_ accessible publicly.

+### ./content/ideas

+Markdown files with _ideas_ for future blog posts.
+These might not make it to the eventual content but are nice to work on.
+Files from this folder are also _not_ accessible publicly.

+### ./content/deprecates

+Old ideas, drafts, and whatnot marked for deletion.

 ### ./static